 And it’s a damn shame Bon Jovi reached that point.

 Cross Road compiles Bon Jovi’s biggest hits at that point in their career, meaning that everything they created after the new millennium is absent.
 So anyone wanting just the Slippery When Wet and New Jersey hits will be happy, but this lacks “It’s My Life.”
 Beyond the older songs, Cross Road comes with “Always” and “Someday I’ll Be Saturday Night,” two excellent songs.
-The biggest disappointment is easily “Prayer ’94,” a reworked version of “Livin’ on a Prayer” that comes out as lifeless.
+The biggest disappointment is “Prayer ’94,” a lifeless reworking of “Livin’ on a Prayer”.

 As the name implies, This Left Feels Right is no simple compilation, but instead takes their most popular songs and recreates them as slower ballads.
 The main problem is that none of these new interpretations are anywhere as good as the original versions.
 Most of them are at least decent, but that just doesn’t compare to the songs that launched Bon Jovi to stardom.
 The band deserves credit for taking this route instead of releasing a straight greatest hits album, though.

 Bon Jovi’s only live album (excluding the digital-only Inside Out) [edit: not anymore] gets a fair amount of criticism from the more cynical folk who argue that these songs have been performed better elsewhere, but most probably won’t care.
 Outside the obvious hits, One Wild Night features a cover of Neil Young’s “Rockin’ in the Free World,” along with “I Don’t Like Mondays” with Bob Geldof on lead vocals.
-The album ends with “One Wild Night (2001),” a hurried take on a fairly new (at the time) Bon Jovi song, and the only song on the album not performed live.
+The album ends with “One Wild Night (2001),” a hurried take on a fairly new (at the time) Bon Jovi song, and the only song on the album not live.

 The number of songs varies on whether Greatest Hits or Greatest Hits: The Ultimate Collection was purchased.
 The former comes with a single disk containing the band’s biggest hits (and “We Weren’t Born to Follow”), but they used the radio edit for “Lay Your Hands on Me,” which cuts the extended intro.
 Meanwhile, the second disk that comes with The Ultimate Collection features more fan-favorites.
 Notably, no songs from 7800* Fahrenheit or Bounce made the compilation.